 - a) the threshold is met for an allegation (see below); - b) there is a pattern of low-level concerns which collectively amount to an allegation; or - c) there is other information which, when taken into account, leads to an allegation.
 The Headteacher/Principal is the ultimate decision maker in respect of all low-level concerns; however, it is safe and best practice that they consult with the CPC and take a more collaborative decision-making approach.
-The Headteacher can also seek advice from the RSL and/or their HoHR.
+Where the Headteacher is in any doubt whatsoever whether the LLC needs to be considered as an allegation, advice will be sought from the RSL and/or their HoHR.